Image 1 of 1

 Become a member for event discounts

-Contact complexity@mildredslane.org.
+Inquiries: complexity@mildredslane.org.

-Join us for this historic, one-day FORUM & SUPPER
+Join us for this historic, day-long event.

-Saturday, October 25th
+Saturday, October 25th, 1pm -sunset

 ARBOREAL(ity) is an ongoing interdisciplinary project investigating histories and propositions for discreet interventions in the deep and dying forests.